jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 DynamoDB is a fully managed and High Available NoSQL Key/Value Database with replications across 3 AZs.

+> Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
+It's a fully managed, multi-Region, multi-master, durable database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
+DynamoDB offers flexible schema and can easily handle unstructured data.

 - Scales to massive workloads, distributed “serverless” database (We don't need to manage any server related to this database)
 - Millions of requests per seconds, trillions of row, 100s of TB of storage
 - Fast and consistent in performance